k0retux/fuddly/docs/source/tutorial.rst

 <data_model_name>`` to let fuddly do the job for you.

-Use an Operator to send malformed data
+Use an Operator to Send Malformed Data
 --------------------------------------

 ``Operators`` (\ :class:`fuzzfmk.tactics_helper.Operator`) are useful